fairandsmart/right-consent/_docs/04-configuration.md

 ### Support options

 A support service is available online and allows the backend to check for the newest version periodically.
 For now, no data is sent to the support and only the latest version is checked.
-It is also possible to disable the support avoiding any commnication with the central service.
+It is also possible to disable the support avoiding any communication with the central service.

 ```properties
 # SupportServiceConfig